As an Amazon Associate we earn from qualifying purchases.

 There are a number of different factors that can lead to the cups of your bra curling and many of them are related to the design of the bra.
 Some bras have underwires which can cause them to curl up at the front when they are not full because this part of the bra is being pulled upwards by gravity.

 Fortunately, there are ways to keep your bra cups from curling.
-We discuss these methods in the article below.
+I discuss these methods in the article below.

 How to Fix Bra Cup Curling